Mihnea-Lopataru/context-aware-virtual-assistant/README.md

 # Context-Aware Virtual Assistant

-A master's dissertation prototype that integrates a contextual AI assistant into an interactive Unity environment.
+A prototype that integrates a contextual AI assistant into an interactive Unity environment.
 The project demonstrates how gameplay telemetry, scene-specific knowledge, conversational memory, speech interaction, and large language models can be combined to provide short, relevant, player-facing assistance during gameplay.

 ## Project Goal